YetAnotherRussian/Xiropht-Solo-Miner/README.md

 # Xiropht-Solo-Miner
 <h2>Official Xiropht Solo Miner.</h2>

-**Current math generator system can be improved easily**
+**Note: This Solo Miner is the standard miner tool of Xiropht, this is just a compatible example tool with the actual mining system who permit to other developers to improve it or to create their own miner tool.**

-**External developers have the freedom to edit this solo mining tool for increase his performances**
+**Current math generator system can be improved easily.**

-**In production, we suggest to compile in Release Mode for disable log files and debug mode.**
+**External developers have the freedom to edit this solo mining tool for increase his performance**

 <h2>Windows:</h2>